 The AFM technique used for the characterization of both hard disks and read/write heads is known as Magnetic Force Microscopy (MFM).
 This is a two-pass mode, where surface topography is measured in tapping mode during the first pass and magnetic forces are mapped on the second pass with respect to the topography data.

-Cantilevers with a magnetic Co-Cr coating should be used for MFM research.
-The spring constant and resonant frequency of cantilever should be chosen to provide stability in tapping mode as well as high sensitivity to weak magnetic forces during the second pass.
+AFM cantilevers with a magnetic Co-Cr coating should be used for MFM research.
+The spring constant and resonance frequency of AFM cantilever should be chosen to provide stability in tapping mode as well as high sensitivity to weak magnetic forces during the second pass.

 ORDERING OPTIONSClick on a product type below to order online.